State University of New York – Buffalo

 An average nurse anesthetist salary in New York

-New York CRNA salaries are lower than the national average around $169k.
+New York CRNA salaries are slightly higher than the national average with an annual mean wage of $181,340.

 How many hours should I expect to be engaged in the program each week?